codicarlys/GoogleCloudPlatform/README.md

 Dataflow
 A solution to read data from oracle database a write to Cloud Storage as Avro file

-## Hou to create a dataflow template
+## How to create a dataflow template
 To create a template after you clone the repository go to the dataflow folder cd dataflow/